rnieblesealo/niko/README.md

     - **Reason:** It self-documents the why of the divergence from the otherwise expected contract
 - Optional arg initial values should be defined in the HEADERFILE
     - **Reason:** Default args are added via the .h and not in the definition
+- Always use explicit constructors to avoid weirdness from type conversions